ExpressVPN and IPVanish are both large, well-respected VPN services – but which one comes out on top for 2020?

 - Based in the US (bad privacy jurisdiction)

-- Blocked by Netflix and other streaming services
+- Does not work well with Netflix and other streaming services

 - 7 day refund policy, with limited payment options

-In comparison to IPVanish, ExpressVPN also has a few cons, such as fewer connections (three simultaneous connections) and it is slightly more expensive.
-On a positive note, ExpressVPN does have many benefits:
+In comparison to IPVanish, ExpressVPN also has a few cons, such as fewer connections (five simultaneous connections) and it is slightly more expensive.
+On a positive note, however, ExpressVPN does have many benefits:

 - Premium speeds and reliability

-- Excellent no logs policies, company jurisdiction, and solid track record
+- Excellent no-logs policies, company jurisdiction, and solid track record (no logging scandals)

 - 24/7 live chat customer support, with a 30 day money-back guarantee (no questions asked)

-Considering all factors, I would argue that ExpressVPN offers the better value, even though it is slightly more expensive than IPVanish.
+Considering all the factors, I would argue that ExpressVPN offers the better value, even though it is slightly more expensive than IPVanish.

 Value winner: ExpressVPN